CorpusBench

 Scoring

 CorpusBench scores more than whether a model happened to land on the right answer.
-The benchmark separates the business outcome, the evidence the agent actually accessed, and whether the workflow stayed operationally sound.
+The current scorer (v4) is deterministic: outcome, evidence-read, and process checks must pass, with clear buckets between pass levels.
+It also tracks whether the workflow stayed operationally sound.

 Outcome